-"It's pretty amazing, I mean I think we're all really sort of taken aback by it because to us, down here, it just seems we're all just sort of a theater group," LeBlanc told Katie Couric during a 1994 Today interview.
+"It's pretty amazing, I mean I think we're all really sort of taken aback by it because to us, down here, it just seems we're all just sort of a theater group," LeBlanc responded.
 "We're a really tight ensemble, we get along really well.
 It's just a real productive environment and a great time."

 Soon, the girls were getting together for lunch "every single day," Cox recalled on the special, "and we ate the same food—a Jennifer salad."
 (For inquiring minds, that would be a Cobb, but with turkey bacon and garbanzo beans.)
 Noted Aniston, "We fell in love with each other and wanted to hang out."

 And it wasn't just the absence of that $1 million-per-episode paycheck.
 Even before the last season she was fretting about its potential demise.
 "When I really thought we might not come back, I remember driving home and I burst into tears thinking, 'Oh, I'm going to miss Phoebe, and Monica and Rachel and Joey and Chandler,'" she shared at the Vulture event.
 "I miss those people.
 I really do.
 They were fun."

 Kudrow may have signed up for that particular ride.
 "If it were up to us, like, individually, oh, I would keep going," she said.
 "There would have come a time anyway when someone would have said, 'We've had enough.'
 But why not have fun until they do?"

 And when Perry and LeBlanc were both filming on the CBS lot in 2016 they'd often meet in the middle of their two sets, though, noted LeBlanc, "I could not see him for five years, and then put me in a room with him, and it will be like I saw him yesterday.
 We still have this shorthand with one another.
 It's amazing, really."

-That's pretty standard with this crew.
+Which is pretty standard with this crew.

 Because, as Aniston noted at the Burrows tribute, they've been through something that's hard to explain to those on the outside looking in.
 "We experienced friendship, family, heartbreak, babies, everything, together," she said.
 "And we also had a wonderful experience with the world loving us as well."